cxcsds/cscwwt/README.md

 Care will be needed to update the outlines with the processed FOV files rather than the minimally-processed FOV files I used here.

+## outlines

+In CSC 2.0 I had `wwt20_outlines_base.js` which contained the FOV outlines as well as data on each stack.
+However, we can generate the non-outline data based on the `wwt20_obis.js` and `wwt20_names.js` field, so it would make sense to just have a mapping for the outlines.

+It turns out that we only need the outlines to create the WWT annotations, so we can save some memory by deleting this outline data once the annotations are created.

+As I don't know how I created the `wwt20_outlines_base.js` file, I have created a script just to extract the outline data from
+it: `hack_outline_base.py`

+    % ./code/hack_outline_base.py wwt20_outlines_base.js > wwt20_outlines.json